Ma Xingrui: Political career

+Guangdong

 In 2012, Ma was elected as a full member of the 18th Central Committee of the Chinese Communist Party.
 In November 2013, Ma left his posts in the world of science and was transferred to Guangdong to serve as deputy party secretary of the province and concurrently the Secretary of the provincial Political and Legal Affairs Commission.
-In March 2015, he was named Communist Party Secretary of Shenzhen, replacing Wang Rong.
+In March 2015, he was named Party Secretary of Shenzhen, replacing Wang Rong.
 Ma's appointment in Shenzhen placed him in his first executive party leadership role.
 His appointment also elevated the status of the office, given that his predecessor Wang is only an alternate member of the Central Committee, while Ma is a full member.
+In late 2015, Ma gave Shenzhen's three largest bus operators – Shenzhen Bus Group, Shenzhen Eastern Bus Company and Shenzhen Western Bus Company – a three-year deadline to establish all-electric fleets.
+In October 2016, he announced Shenzhen would surrender the Lok Ma Chau Loop to Hong Kong with the intention to co-develop it with the city.

 In December 2016, Ma was appointed as the acting Governor of Guangdong.
 In a break with tradition, Ma became the first governor in over 30 years to have not been native to the province.
 Ma was elected as the Governor of Guangdong on 23 January 2017.
+In March 2017, while meeting the Guangdong provincial delegation at the National People's Congress, Ma said he hoped the Greater Bay Area would "compete with bay areas in Los Angeles, New York and Tokyo Bay".
+He called on cooperation on a wide range of social and economic policies and said the Guangdong provincial government asked the China Centre for International Economic Exchanges to study the initiative.

 In October 2017, Ma was elected as a full member of the 19th Central Committee of the Chinese Communist Party.
+In November 2017, Ma and Hong Kong Chief Executive Carrie Lam signed a deal to house mainland Chinese authorities at the West Kowloon terminus of the Guangzhou–Shenzhen–Hong Kong Express Rail Link.
+During his tenure as governor, in August 2018, 14 companies from Singapore signed agreements with Guangdong companies to collaborate in research and development, technology, smart cities development, transport and logistics, education, biomedical sciences and professional services.
+In September 2021, Ma became the co-head of the Hengqin Management Committee along with Macau Chief Executive Ho Iat-seng.